sukhlotey/tutorial/tutorials/CRM.md

 # Module: CRM

+### CRM (Customer Relationship Management)
+**Answer:** CRM refers to a technology, strategy, or system used to manage a company’s interactions and relationships with customers, prospects, and leads.
+It is designed to improve business relationships and drive sales growth.

 #### Opportunity
 - **Definition**: Represents a potential sales deal or business opportunity with a customer or prospect.
 - **Working**: Tracks details like the customer/prospect, expected closing date, sales stage, and opportunity value.
 Sales teams use this to manage and nurture potential business leads.